graphhopper/directions-api/docs-tour-optimization.md

 ## Tour Optimization API

-The Tour Optimization API is used to solve the traveling salesman or vehicle routing problem.
-For example a pizza delivery service will benefit from the API to optimize the order of the requested delivery points, include the available vehicles, driver skills, time windows and more.
-Also a tourism application for the shortest sightseeing tours is a possible use case.
+The Tour Optimization API can be used to solve traveling salesman or vehicle routing problems.
+These problems occur almost everywhere in the world of moving things and people.
+For example, every company dealing with last-mile deliveries faces a vehicle routing problem, i.e. it must find ways to efficiently service its customers given a variety of requirements: customer requirements (e.g. time windows), the product's transport requirements (e.g. refrigerated, must be picked up first), driver skills, vehicles/capacities available etc..

+Even these problems are relatively easy to understand, finding reasonable solutions is way more difficult.
+You need to calculate travel times and distances on large (road) networks, you need to formalize your vehicle routing problem and to express your manifold business constraints, you need fast and efficient algorithms and quite an amount of computational power.
+This is where GraphHopper
+ Tour Optimization comes into play.
+Just learn how to put your problem into our easy-to-understand json format, post it and GraphHopper will do the heavy work.
+ And you can focus on your location based service.
+To make it even easier for you, we provide you with the following clients.

 ### Clients